Eis4TY/XR-Stereoscopic-Viewer/README.md

 - [ ] Advanced blur effect
 - [ ] spatial UI

+## Requirements
+* Meta Quest 2 / Pro
+* Enable developer mode (you can follow these instructions).
-* System version V56 or later is recommended
+* Device system version V56 or later is recommended

+## Acknowledgements
+Thanks to @Mr.Maginary for the stereoscopic photos.